frite/dawnscanner/Roadmap.md

 security scan.

-Node.js and Go are very promising programming languages and a tool similiar to Codesake::Dawn can be wrote also to support them:
+Node.js and Go are very promising programming languages and a tool similiar to Codesake::Dawn can be wrote also but in a spinoff project.

-Initially they were in the Codesake::Dawn roadmap for a 2.0.0 version.
-However we decide to drop this in the name of being focused on ruby programming language.
+PHP has a good open source code scanners ecosystem, instead JAVA has not.
+Players started open and eventually they turned in big commercial bloatware GUIs that are useless from the security specialist perspective.
+A simple bytecode analyzer, with some checks, can be a possible spinoff project.